Story | KOKO NTUEN

 “Why does it have to hurt?”

-Ilana Glazer and I have reached a mutual conclusion whilst pondering the complexities of OB-GYN healthcare in America, specifically speculums and lubed-up ultrasound probes searching for alien life forms.
+Ilana Glazer and I have just arrived at a mutual conclusion while dissecting the complexities of OB-GYN care in America: speculums and lubricated ultrasound probes often feel like tools used for alien abduction.
+It’s absurd — and yet, deeply familiar.

 I relay a story to Glazer of getting emotional with a Nurse Practitioner who did a gentle Pap smear on me.
 She handed me tissues for the tears streaming down my face as I told her, “Thank you for being so kind.”

-“There is something that has been continually clarifying in my pregnancy,” the actress says seated in a swivel chair obstructed by her signature curls while having her makeup applied, “It’s horrifying that women are second class citizens across all socioeconomic statuses, all across the world and on a varying degree of wealth and race, all these qualifiers that fit us into boxes.
-The unspoken violations from minuscule to enormous and egregious are constant.
+“There is something that has been continually clarifying in my pregnancy,” Ilana says, seated in a makeup chair, her signature curls half-obscuring her face.
+“It’s horrifying — the reality that women are second-class citizens across every socioeconomic level, all over the world.
+And on a varying degree of wealth and race, all these qualifiers that fit us into boxes.
+The unspoken violations, ranging from minuscule to enormous and egregious, are constant.
 I had a gynecologist tell me as well, “This is gonna hurt.”
 It’s like, why is it?”

 Watching False Positive is like a fever dream.
 Rosemary’s Baby would be too easy a comparison, this film is a dark twisted tale of patriarchy and women’s bodies that seems to crawl into you.
-Ilana’s character Lucy moves on the screen in muted colors wearing fine jewelry married to Justin Theroux.
+Ilana’s character, Lucy, moves on the screen in muted colors, wearing fine jewelry, married to Justin Theroux.
 She is flawlessly hard-working and put together.
-They live a cushy New York life, one of wall-to-ceiling windows apartments and clawfoot tubs, expensive health insurance, jobs in the haute bourgeoisie class.
+They live a cushy New York life, one of wall-to-ceiling windows and apartments with clawfoot tubs, expensive health insurance, and jobs in the haute bourgeoisie class.
 It looks perfect on paper.
 First comes love, then marriage but then the stalled baby in the carriage has them painfully going through the motions of trying to get pregnant.

 The subject of fertility is jarring for most as a conversation starter, False Positive immediately turns the lens into the lives of a couple going through infertility treatments.
-Within the first few minutes, the lexicons of the female body are normalized as the viewer goes into a very personal, very intimate, very uncomfortable journey that is a conversation that only seems to happen between couples.
+Within the first few minutes, the lexicons of the female body are normalized as the viewer embarks on a deeply personal, intimate, and uncomfortable journey that is a conversation often reserved for couples.
 Pierce Brosnan on screen as Dr. Hindle is a triggering reminder of the many tops of the male doctor heads that have been poking and prodding in my own body.
 The diagnosing of sonograms, and lab results while I lay open on a cold table.
-It’s sinister in style but more so an unsettling commentary on the healthcare system in America.
+It’s sinister in style, but more so an unsettling commentary on the American healthcare system.
 Even though Lucy and Adrian’s doctor visits are in beautiful spaces using high-grade instruments, the film shows how the Goliath of the healthcare industry sucks you in alive.
 The, “That’s just how it is” nightmare of it all.
-Lucy seems to be fighting back against this in all her privilege while highlighting privilege.
+Lucy seems to be fighting back against this, leveraging her privilege while highlighting it.

-“Without Grace’s part, I really think the story is meaningless.
-Ilana says when I bring up that particular scene, “Intersectionality is the key to this awakening.
-If, if we don’t include that, it’s not an awakening, it’s genuinely meaningless.
-I’m really interested in modeling white ignorance.
-It interests me and thrills me.
-It is scary but it’s also an invitation.
-If I can model it first maybe it’s less scary for others to embody.”
+“Without Grace’s part, I think the story is meaningless,” she tells me.
+“Intersectionality is the key to this awakening.
+If we don’t include it, there is no awakening.
+I’m interested in modeling white ignorance — not to shame it, but to explore it, to expose it.
+It thrills me, honestly.
+It’s scary, but it’s also an invitation.
+If I can model it first, maybe it becomes less scary for others to face.”

 Entire look, GUCCI.